PROFILE

 at resolving the nuclear issue.
 All parties

-agreed to hold a fourth round of talks by
+agreed to hold a fourth round of talks by the

-end-September 2004.
-Despite its commitment, the
+end of September 2004.
+Despite its commitment,

-the months that followed issued a series of
+in the months that followed issued a series of

 provocative statements.
-In February 10, 2005,
+In a February 10, 2005,

 Foreign Ministry statement, the D.P.R.K.

-declared it had “manufactured nuclear weapons”
+declared that it had "manufactured nuclear

-and was “indefinitely suspending” its
+weapons" and was "indefinitely suspending" its

 participation in the Six-Party Talks.
 In Foreign